pramsey/pramsey.github.io/writings.md

 ## Presentations

-I deliver keynote presentations to different conferences, usual geospatial ones, once or twice a year, and the odds of getting a good recording have been going up lately.
+I deliver keynote presentations to different conferences, usually geospatial ones, once or twice a year, and the odds of getting a good recording have been going up lately.
 Here are some of my favourites.

 * [Data Pipes & Relevance](http://s3.cleverelephant.ca/2015-ccog.pdf) On how government geospatial data creators should be thinking about the future of our industry.
 * [The Undiscovered Country](/2016/10/geomatique-quebec.html) An expansion on "The Future and All That" with specific reference to the privacy implications of ubiquitous geospatial monitoring.